llvm/llvm-project/flang/docs/Extensions.md

   numeric character literal kind prefix on the file name.
 * Intrinsic procedures TAND and ATAND.
 Constant folding is currently not supported for these procedures but this is planned.
+* When a pair of quotation marks in a character literal are split by a line continuation in free form, the second quotation mark may appear at the beginning of the continuation line without an ampersand, althought one is required by the standard.

 ### Extensions supported when enabled by options